Breastfeeding (Lactation Amenorrhea)

 During the first six months after giving birth, breastfeeding (nursing) stops egg development within the woman and thus prevents ovulation and fertilization, and the woman does not have monthly periods.

 In general, do not feed the baby anything else besides your breast milk.
 If you infrequently give the baby small amounts of liquid or solid, the method is still effective as long as you breastfeed every 4 to 6 hours, including at night.
 As long as your baby is suckling at least every 4 to 6 hours, or you are pumping your breasts with a breast pump, ovulation will usually be suppressed.
 When your first period begins, it means breastfeeding no longer protects against pregnancy.

-Breast milk has positive health effects for the baby including protection from many different illnesses and allergies.
-However, if the mother has HIV, she can pass the virus to the baby through her breast milk.
+Mothers who breastfeed decrease their chance of breast cancer later in life.
+If the mother has HIV, she can pass the infection to her baby through her breast milk.
 Learn more at AVERT.

 Breastfeeding is an option if you recently gave birth, but it can be difficult for some women to adjust.
 Women benefit from support of others.
 Fortunately, there are many resources to help.
 Contact your local midwife, doula or lactation consultant.
 Here are some resources:

 - La Leche League – Mother-to-mother support, encouragement, information, and education.
 Promotes a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.